ssoelvsten/insecure-select/demo/README.md

 - `echo.throttle`: An echo server, that in each (1s) round only responds with 16 bytes greedily favouring the earliest connected clients.
 This lifts the `secret.2` example into an echo server.

+- `echo.buffer`: A set of echo servers that buffer the users messages and only responds when reading a `\n` or `\0`.
+  - `server.safe`: A safe buffered reference implementation.